PGBI/terraform-aws-pipeline-bucket/README.md

 This module will create an S3 bucket that can be used by an AWS CodePipeline pipeline to store artifacts.
 The bucket is configured with:
- * encryption at rest using a KMS key also created by this module.
+ * encryption at rest using AWS:KMS encryption with the default AWS managed S3 master key.
  * objects versioning enabled.

 Usage: